Nishantsingh70/dockercompose/README.md

 # dockercompose

 Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
-Then, with a single command, you create and start all the services from your configuration.Docker-compose is like a infrastructure as code.
+Then, with a single command, you create and start all the services from your configuration.Docker-compose is like an infrastructure as code.

 Using Compose is basically a three-step process:

 1)Define your app’s environment with a Dockerfile so it can be reproduced anywhere.